Dial-A-Joke Telephone Entertainment

 Stu Phunfone:

 For the work in getting "The Shokus Hotline" & "Funfone" out to the world again, so new people as well as old listeners can hear them.
 The Funfone series of recordings are classics.
 Now up to tape #125 with all the specials.
-I'll need to ask if there are more "Al Bernay Interviews".

 Mr. William Wilde: